ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex3_Prepare_Alert_Policies.md

 The three alerts that you will create in this lab are assigned to two Alert categories: **Permissions** and **Data Loss Prevention**.
 The Compliance Data Administrator role group, which includes the Compliance Administrator role, provides permissions for these two alert categories; therefore, assigning Lynne Robbins to this role group will enable her to view the alerts that are created in this lab.

-Performing the following steps to assign Lynne Robbins to this role group will enable her to view the alerts that are created in this lab.

 |                               | **Data governance** | **Data loss prevention** | **Mail flow** | **Permissions** | **Threat Management** | **Others** |
 |:-------------------------------:|:---------------------:|:--------------------------:|:---------------:|:-----------------:|:-----------------------:|:------------:|